-Cecile Marczinski, a psychological researcher from Northern Kentucky University, says that feeling tired is an important factor when people decide they’ve had enough alcohol for the night.
-Marczinski said energy drinks are dangerous additives when drinking alcohol, because they mask intoxication and tiredness.
+Feeling tired is essential to people deciding they’ve had enough alcohol for the night.
+Caffeinated energy drinks are dangerous additives when drinking alcohol because they mask intoxication and tiredness.
 This could make people underestimate just how drunk they are, making it harder to judge when they need to cut themselves off.
-“Since caffeine lasts for six hours, that extends that time when you feel really stimulated and alert, and that makes you want to drink more,” she said.